debralee/Bella-Luxe-Salon/README.md

 ## Contact

-For questions or feedback, please open an issue in this repository.
+For questions or feedback, please open an issue in the [GitHub repository](https://github.com/debralee/bella-luxe-salon).